dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 }
 ```

-With this definition, the above assertion will give a better message:
+With this definition, the above assertion will give m_a better message:

 ```shell
   Value of: some_expression